ARJUN-ILANGO/Magic-Cloth/README.md

 Things You Need:

-Python 3.9 (Download Form Microsoft Store Or App Store) OpenCV
+Python 3.9 (Download Form Microsoft Store Or App Store), OpenCV And
 Numpy

 How To Download OpenCV:

-Open Command Prompt
+Open Command Prompt And
-Type:pip install opencv-python
+Type:pip install opencv-python And
 Press Enter

 How To Download Numpy:

-Open Command Prompt
+Open Command Prompt And
-Type:pip install numpy
+Type:pip install numpy And
 Press Enter